2KAbhishek/template.nvim/README.md

 4. Add test code to the [tests](./tests/) directory
 5. Update the README
 6. Tweak the [docs action](./.github/workflows/docs.yml) file to reflect your username, commit message and plugin name

-   - Generating vimdocs needs write access to actions (repo settings > actions > general > workflow permissions)
+   - Generating vimdocs needs read and write access to actions (repo settings > actions > general > workflow permissions)

 ### Configuration